BjornWilliams/DocsVersaTul/docs/source/index.rst

 1.	**Caching** - This package provides a default in-memory cache.
 2.	**Database Access** - There are multiple database access packages included.
 For example: MongoDb, SQL Server, etc.
-3.	**Logging** - There are packages for logging either flat files, APIs, or emails.
+3.	**Logging** - There are packages for logging either to flat files, APIs, or emails.
 4.	**Data Exporting** - There is a package provided for exporting collections to formats such as CSV, TAB Delimited, or JSON files.

 .. note::